Dragonrun1/qt-material/README.md

 ## Environ variables

-There is a environ variables related to the current theme used, these variables are for **consult purpose only**.
+There are environ variables related to the current theme used, these variables are for **consult purpose only**.

 | Environ variable               | Description                              | Example        |